 6. Autopilot takes over

 The intervention point is between steps 1 and 2.
-Once you’re actively elaborating the fantasy, momentum builds quickly.
-But at step 1, the thought is just a thought, a visitor that will leave on its own if you don’t invite it to sit down.
+Once you're actively elaborating the fantasy, momentum builds quickly.
+At step 1, the thought is still just a thought.
+If you do not feed it with detail, it is more likely to pass.

 When a sexual thought appears: